FNS-Division/inframapkit-documentation/docs/fiberpath.md

 In practice, this model is an application of [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm) to find a Minimum Spanning Tree (MST) in a network graph, where the edges are the road network and the vertices are POIs and fiber nodes.
 The MST ensures the minimal fiber path necessary to connect all relevant points while adhering to road network constraints related to distance.

-_Figure: Output of fiber path algorithm_
+_Figure: Output of Fiber Path algorithm_

 ![nam-fiber-lines](img/nam-fiber-lines.png)